 7. Follow Pre-Surgery Instructions

-• Medication Adjustments: Some medications may need to be stopped or adjusted before surgery.
-Your healthcare provider will give you clear guidelines on this.
+✔️ Medication Adjustments: Some blood thinners, diabetes meds, or anti-inflammatory drugs may need to be stopped or adjusted before surgery.

 8. Mental and Emotional Preparation